edhew/hugo-sveltia/README.md

 ## Running Decap

-number1.
-Commit changes to local git repo.
+1. Commit changes to local git repo.
 Once Hugo is running correctly, commit all changes to your local git repo, make sure repo status is clean. **!!
-IMPORTANT !!** If repo is not clean, Decap won't save correctly (it appears).
+IMPORTANT !!** If repo is not clean, Decap won't save, it will appear as it page edits were saved, but upon reload, changes were not saved.
 2. Launch decap proxy server in a terminal:

-    ```
     npx decap-server
-    ```

 3. Launch another terminal for `hugo server`
 4. Visit `localhost:1313` and `localhost:1313/admin`